karl-mantle/victoria-3-cenj/README.md

 ** Please note this mod is currently unbalanced and may be unstable **

-I have created this mod for two reasons; one is that I wanted to see if the migration wave mechanic would work better with more granular POPs.
-The second is that I just wanted to create a more varied experience for myself whilst playing - even if it does slow the game down!

 The main idea for this came from a mod I started and never finished over a decade ago for Victoria II and the New Nations Mod for Victoria II.

-# Features
+# Current Features

-## Current
+## Countries

-- 140 new countries in North America and Europe
+- 140+ new countries that can be formed or released throughout Europe and the New World
+- Several new states

+## Culture and Religion

+- Several new religions added
+- Large pan-national cultures have been further broken down and will automatically assimilate into their parent culture
-- New cultures in the New World, Europe and the Middle East
+- New cultures for diasporas in the New World disconnected from their homeland
-- Migration waves larger and more frequent
+- Migration waves should now be larger and more frequent with discrimination having a larger effect
-- New World diaspora cultures with automatic assimilation and homelands e.g. Irish POPs in the USA will assimilate to Irish-American
-- Closed Borders works as Migration Controls because there's no way to close only external borders
-- Migration Controls works as Open Borders
-- Open Borders now will result in POPs who have a lower SOL in neighbouring countries border states moving to the Open Border's countries border states e.g. some POPs in Spanish-owned Catalonia may move to Languedoc if the average SOL is greater in French-owned Languedoc.
-- Cultural Exclusion now discriminates against anyone not holding a cultural trait
-- Increased the effect of discrimination on where POPs choose to move to (hopefully should counter-act the above change somewhat)
-- Increased assimilation rate and chunk size of POPs that assimilate so that it doesn't run at a total snail's pace with all the separated POPs.
+- Increased assimilation and conversion rates as well as chunk size

+## Politics and Laws

+- Added 1 new law with more planned
+- Changed border laws so that Open Borders results in market-external migration via hidden events, Border Controls works like old Open Borders and Closed Borders works like Border Controls
+- Changed cultural exclusion law so that it now discriminates anyone who doesn't also hold an accepted cultural trait
+- Changes to several countries starting laws and political landscapes
+- New characters

+## Trade and Buildings

+- Added several new trade goods
+- Construction sector can now be entirely privatized (ports soon to follow...)
+- Construction sector now relies on building materials rather than raw inputs and outputs mortgages and deeds (securities)
+- Copper and Copper Mines added to world, some production methods of late game buildings now require copper
+- Silver now a discoverable resource a la Gold Fields and a byproduct of Lead and Copper mines
+- Copper, Silver and Gold are all tradeable resources that are used by the Finance Sector to create currency
+- Currency can also be created through bonds and gilts (securities) with the adoption of fiat money
+- Decentralised nations will use bartering and have no standards of currency

-## Planned
+## Future Plans

-- More cultures for the geographical definition of Europe
+- Balance the new trade goods and POP needs
-- Unique namelists for new cultures (currently using the closest cultures namelist)
+- Unique namelists for new cultures
-- More nations
+- More cultures and religions in other regions of the world
-- Generic events based on inevitable historic events e.g. the 1906 San Francisco Earthquake
+- Generic and nation-specific events
-- Journals for added nations
+- Journals for new nations
-- Create a decision tree that applies the mod's changes to minimise compatibility issues.

 # Installation